memrise logo

 Memrise Price & Subscriptions

 A lot of content is free on Memrise, and it’s good quality.
-Without paying, you can learn a lot of words and phrases, listen to and watch native speakers pronounce different sentences, and learn basic grammar in your target language.
+Without paying, you can learn a lot of vocabulary, listen to and watch native speakers pronounce different words, have a daily chat with the Membot, and learn basic grammar in your target language.

-For access to the premium features, a subscription costs $8.49 per month.
-A yearly subscription costs $59.99 ($5.00 per month), or you can get a lifetime subscription for $119.99.
+For unlimited access to all the scenarios and features available in Memrise, a Pro subscription costs $59.99 per month.
+A yearly subscription costs $117.99 ($9.83 per month), or you can get a lifetime subscription for $324.99.
 Any subscription gives you access to all languages and content available on Memrise.

-Overall, I think the premium features add some value to Memrise, but I don’t think they justify the monthly price of $8.49.
-The longer subscriptions are heavily discounted though, and a longer subscription may be worth it.
+Overall, I think the premium features add some value to Memrise, but I don’t think they justify the monthly price of $59.99.
+The longer subscriptions are heavily discounted though, so a longer subscription may be worth it if you really like the app.

 Memrise Free Trial

-There isn’t a free trial on Memrise, but so much of their content available for free that you can get a good feel for the app before buying a subscription.
+There isn’t a free trial on Memrise, but a lot of their content is available for free.
+You can learn as many languages as you want, complete as many lessons as you like per day, and try some of the premium features in a limited way.
+This way, you can get a good feel for the app before buying a subscription.

 Memrise Discount